ifernandolopez/nn-from-scratch/README.md

 # Neural network algoritmhs from scratch
-This project contains the implementation of some of the neural network algorithms and examples that I use in my classes
+This project provides implementations of various neural network algorithms and example models used in my classes.